 are fully embedded in all sourcing from the outset – for all medium to large spend category contracts (tracking done through our internal event audit tool)

 is prioritised based on sustainability risk and opportunity.

 is supported using internally developed digital tools.

-- We are reviewing our responsible business guidelines and intend to create a new training programme to ensure our teams understand and adhere to our preferred approach.
+- Create a new training programme to ensure our procurement teams understand and adhere to our preferred approach.